michaelmayer2/connect-lmod/README.md

 * `PWB_LICENSE`, `PCT_LICENSE` point to the license key for Posit Workbench and Connect, respectively
 * `RSTUDIO_PW` should point to a string that will server as the password for the `rstudio` account.
 Important: Do ***not*** use `rstudio` as password if working non-locally !

-Then you simpl can run
+Then you simply can run
 ```
 docker pull mmayer123/posit-lmod
 docker-compose up -d
 ```

 and after a while you will have a docker environment up and running that exposes Posit Workbench on port 8787 and Posit Connect on port 3939.

+Please note that the container
+* is 9 GB in size
+* will not work on a an M1/2/3/4 powered Mac, not even with Rosetta 2 and AppleV support.

 ### Working with the environment